 By default, ISM grants administrative user privileges to root or informix for ISM servers on UNIX and to Administrator for ISM servers on Windows.
 Only users included in the ISM server administrator list can make configuration changes to the ISM server.
-For more details, see "Adding the First Administrative User to the ISM Server" on page 2-6.
+For more details, see "Adding the First Administrative User to the ISM Server" on page 2-4.

 Important: If the ISM server software is running on UNIX, you must have root or user informix privileges to recover data.
-For more information, see Chapter 5, "Recovering Save Sets with ISM."
+For more information, see Chapter 5, "Recovering Save Sets with ISM," on page 5-1.